Order a copy of Phoenix Futures' Residential Catalogue - choice, specialism and a whole person approach.

 Recovery is not just about the person in treatment but also effects their friends, family and loved one.
 We run monthly F.L.A.M.E.S.
 (Family and Loved-ones Accessing Mutual and Emotion Support) groups in our Scottish, Sheffield and Wirral services.
 These groups offer family members support and guidance and help them to understand the hard-work that goes into someone’s recovery.
 Our staff also support residents with contact with social services and visits with children and other family members.

 Our range of post-treatment housing options allows people who have left the residential service to choose suitable, supportive accommodation which enables them to maintain their long-term recovery.

-At our Wirral and Hampshire services we uniquely offer clients the opportunity to bring their dogs into treatment with them to live in our on-site kennels, keeping clients and their four-legged friends together.
+At our Wirral service we uniquely offer clients the opportunity to bring their dogs into treatment with them to live in our on-site kennels, keeping clients and their four-legged friends together.

 We have developed our Recovery Housing Pathway model which supports those in recovery from the beginning of their journey all the way through to living independent, abstinent lives.
 Read more about our Recovery Housing Pathway here.

 If you would like a hard copy of the catalogue please contact James Armstrong on email@example.com

 If you are at all worried about you or a loved one accessing residential treatment, then our supportive admissions teams are able to guide you through the process step-by-step: